 CLF misstates the law of this circuit in claiming that "[a] plaintiff can show a substantial probability of harm by demonstrating proximity to the source of risk RCRA seeks to minimize."
-Opp. at 7 (citing Me.
+Opp. at 7, ECF No. 47-1 (citing Me.
 People's Alliance v.
 Mallinckrodt, 471 F.3d 277, 283-84 (1st Cir.
-2006)) This proposition is nowhere in the Court of Appeals' Mallinckrodt decision.
-The statements of CLF's members regarding their proximity to the Terminal are irrelevant; probability of a harm coming to fruition does not turn on nearness to an alleged source of pollution.
+2006)).
+This proposition is nowhere in the Court of Appeals' Mallinckrodt decision.
+The statements of CLF's members regarding their proximity to the Terminal are irrelevant to the core argument raised by Defendants; the probability of an event such as a hurricane or flooding coming to fruition does not turn on nearness to an alleged source of pollution.